justeban/01-node-ecosystem/lab-justin/README.md

 *Arithmetic Function*

-  - A simple module that contains to simple math functions, sum and subtract.
+  - A simple module that contains two simple math functions, sum and subtract.

   - Each of these function take in two parameters that are numbers.
     - ```sum(2,3)``` expected output ```5```